Is Sparse Matrix Reordering Effective for Sparse Matrix-Vector Multiplication?: Discussion and Conclusions

 { \bf Measurement Methodology:} The typical experimental measurement methodology of making repeated measurements to address run-to-run variability can lead to misleading conclusions compared to what actually happens in a typical usage scenario.
 We introduced the {\em IOS} methodology of swapping input and output vectors for repeated SpMV, and showed that it better matches SpMV performance within applications like a conjugate gradient sparse solver.

 In \S~\ref{subsec:rq1} on pairwise comparison of reordering methods, we observed that RCM outperforms other reordering schemes including METIS; however, this is in contrast with conclusions that would have been drawn if we had -- similar to results from \cite{sc23} -- used the standard methodology of repeated measurements without any input-output swap.
-To further elaborate, we present Table~\ref{tab:disc_gflops_yaxios} here using the two measurement methods that were introduced in \S~\ref{subsec:rq0} (IOS and YAX) in comparison with the real-world application, Conjugate Gradient (CG).
-Our conclusion from \S~\ref{subsubsec:rq1.3} that RCM is the best reordering holds for both IOS and CG while looking at YAX measurement, an opposite conclusion would be that METIS is the better scheme on three out of the four platforms.
+To further elaborate, we present Table~\ref{tab:disc_gflops_raxios} here using the two measurement methods that were introduced in \S~\ref{subsec:rq0} (IOS and RAX) in comparison with the real-world application, Conjugate Gradient (CG).
+Our conclusion from \S~\ref{subsubsec:rq1.3} that RCM is the best reordering holds for both IOS and CG while looking at RAX measurement, an opposite conclusion would be that METIS is the better scheme on three out of the four platforms.

 { \bf Surprising extent of slowdown from reordering:} A somewhat surprising observation is that all reordering schemes actually cause performance degradation for a significant fraction of matrices.
 For the sequential case, except for RCM, all reordering schemes actually cause slowdown after reordering for more than 50\% of matrices!
-We generated a number of hypotheses for why this happens but do not have any satisfactory answer.
+However, if we ask what fraction of the matrices can achieve some performance improvement on at least one target machine with at least one reordering scheme, the results are encouraging, as seen in Fig.~\ref{fig:speedup_any_any}.
+For the parallel case, 98\% of matrices achieve a speedup with some reordering scheme on some platform.
 Is it something in the inherent structure of these matrices?
 Can reordering schemes be devised that are robust in this regard and do not cause performance deterioration?
 These are research questions for the future.

 { \bf Lack of consistency across machines:} A question of interest is: {\em Can a reordered matrix be used effectively across machines?} If this is the case, a one-time reordering could be used and the matrix stored in that format (e.g., in the SuiteSparse collection).
 Data sets are often used in many analyses over time and therefore this question is of interest.
 Our conclusion (Sec.
 5) is that unfortunately there is lack of consistency across machines for a significant fraction of matrices - speedup from the reordered matrix on one machine but a slowdown on another.
 This leads to the question: Can reordering schemes be devised that exhibit a higher level of consistency?